 Graduate Certificate in Asian Studies

-- Complete at least 16 credits of coursework (four standard courses) in courses primarily focused on Asia, with a minimum grade of B in each course.
+- Successfully complete at least 16 credit hours of coursework primarily focused on Asia, with a minimum grade of B in each course.

-- Concentration requirement: At least three of the four courses must focus on a subregional or substantive area (e.g., East Asia, Southeast Asia, South Asia, Central Asia; comparative government, cultural/archaeological preservation, Buddhism).
+- Concentration requirement: At least 12 of the 16 credits must focus on a subregional or substantive area (e.g., East Asia, Southeast Asia, South Asia, Central Asia; comparative government, cultural/archaeological preservation, Buddhism).

-- Courses must be chosen from at least two departments or schools.
+- Include courses from at least two departments or schools.

-- No more than 4 credits can be in directed study or research, except with written permission of the Director of BUCSA.
+- Include no more than 4 credit hours of coursework in directed study or research, except with written permission of the director of BUCSA.

-- Students must complete a piece of significant independent work such as an MA or MFA thesis, doctoral dissertation, or two substantial research papers in graduate-level seminars.
+- Complete a significant piece of research on Asia, such as an MA or MFA thesis, doctoral dissertation, or two substantial research papers in graduate-level seminars.

-- Receive approval of completion from the Director of BUCSA and the student’s departmental faculty advisor.
-Students are expected to consult with the BUCSA Director at the beginning of their studies in order to ensure that their planned courses will fulfill the goals of the certificate program.
+- Receive approval of completion from the director of BUCSA and the student’s academic advisor.
+Students are expected to consult with the BUCSA director at the beginning of their studies in order to ensure that their planned courses will fulfill the goals of the certificate program.